-- See also: Removing expansion card risers

-- See also: Installing expansion card risers

-- See also: After working inside your system
+See also: Before working inside your system See also: Removing expansion card risers See also: Installing expansion card risers See also: After working inside your system

 Installing the riser 1 blank

 - CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product. - 1.
 To install the riser 1 blank, align the blank with the slot on the chassis and insert it into the chassis until it clicks into place.